 Outage Scheduling

-The geothermal and petroleum extraction industries share events called workovers, which are labourious interventions to restore the function of a corroded, damaged or otherwise impaired well.
+Both geothermal and petroleum extraction industries require well workovers, which are labourious interventions to restore the function of a corroded, damaged or otherwise impaired well.
 Workovers are limited by the number of rigs available.
 In a 1976 paper [7], workovers are scheduled to minimise the loss of having each well offline for a time ti plus lost production from before the workover, pi.
 The paper presents two heuristics for finding good solutions within 2% of optimality within half an hour for using a ‘desk calculator’.
 Nowadays, optimality should be possible using modern branch-and-bound techniques.

 Production Prediction

 An IPENZ report by K. Wigram [8], first presented at the New Zealand Geothermal Workshop 2012, outlines the need for prediction at Wairakei and gives an overview of current (pre-2012) methods.
-A brief summary is as follows:
+A brief summary follows.

 Predicting Generation Using the Past

 Historical macro-trends can be extrapolated into the future.
-Trends such as pressure loss in each well tend to be linear and easy to predict; more complex trends such as the pressure restoration after a workover depend on the engineer’s knowledge of the well and can be inaccurate.
+Trends such as pressure loss in each well tend to be linear and easy to predict.
+More complex trends such as the pressure restoration after a workover depend on the engineer’s knowledge of the well and can be inaccurate.

-Simple linear models also fail to capture the interaction between wells; the example given by Wigram is if a 3 MW well were added to an existing field, the actual marginal power increase may only be 2 MW if pressure at existing wells is negatively affected.
+Simple linear models also fail to capture the interaction between wells.
+An example given by Wigram demonstrates that if a 3 MW well were added to an existing field, the actual marginal power increase may only be 2 MW if pressure at existing wells is negatively affected.

 Building an Excel Model